Goodbye Lullaby: Commercial performance

 In the United States, Goodbye Lullaby debuted at number four on the US Billboard 200 chart, with first-week sales of over 87,000.
-It eventually became her first studio album to not peak inside the top-two.
+It eventually became her first studio album to not peak inside the top two.
 In its second week, the album dropped to number seven on the chart selling over 32,000 copies.
 In its third week, the album dropped to number 24.
-The album has spent a total of twenty six weeks on the Billboard 200, and has sold 394,000 copies in the U.S., according to Nielsen SoundScan, as of September 2015.
-In 2018 it was certified Gold by RIAA for selling 500,000 equivalent units.
+The album spent a total of 26 weeks on the Billboard 200, and has sold 394,000 copies in the U.S., according to Nielsen SoundScan, as of September 2015.
+In 2018 it was certified gold by RIAA for selling 500,000 equivalent units.
+In Lavigne's native Canada, the album ended her streak of consecutive number-one albums, debuting at number two with sales of 13,000 copies.
+It was certified platinum in Canada denoting 80,000 units sold.

+In the United Kingdom, where all of her three consecutive albums debuted at the top of the UK Albums Chart, Goodbye Lullaby only managed to debut at number nine with 22,000 units sold, remaining on the chart for only nine weeks; her longest was Let Go with 67 weeks.
+The album was eventually certified gold in the UK for sales of over 100,000 units.
+In neighboring Scotland and Ireland, the album peaked at numbers nine and 12 respectively, becoming Lavigne's first to miss the top two in the former and her first to miss the top spot in the latter.
+Elsewhere in Europe, the album reached the top five in each of Germany, Austria, and Switzerland, by peaking at numbers four, three, and two respectively.
+It also made the top five in both France and Italy by peaking at numbers four and five.
+In Portugal the album became her best album on the charts since Under My Skin by peaking at number five.
+In Spain, the album also performed well, debuting at number four and becoming her highest charting-album there.